Financial-Times/o-gallery/README.md

     var galleries = Gallery.createAllIn();

-Any gallery objects that are constructed will be returned;
+Any gallery objects that are constructed will be returned.

 Optionally, a DOM element can be passed to limit the search to a particular area of the page:

-    var galleries = Gallery.createAllIn(document.getElementByClassName(".ft-article-body")[0];
+    var galleries = Gallery.createAllIn(document.getElementByClassName(".ft-article-body")[0]);

-### 2. Imperatively from HTML source.
+### 2. Imperatively from HTML source

 With the HTML already in the page, a Gallery object can be constructed like so: